W. Eugene Smith: Legacy

 Summarizing Smith's achievements, Ben Maddow wrote:"His vocation, he once said, was to do nothing less than record, by word and photograph, the human condition.
 No one could really succeed at such a job: yet Smith almost did.
 During his relatively brief and often painful life, he created at least fifty images so powerful that they have altered the perception of our history."

 Writing in The Guardian in 2017, Sean O'Hagan described Smith as "perhaps the single most important American photographer in the development of the editorial photo essay."

 According to the International Center of Photography, "Smith is credited with the developing the photo essay to its ultimate form.
 He was an exacting printer, and the combination of innovation, integrity, and technical mastery in his photography made his work the standard by which photojournalism was measured for many years."

 In 1984 Smith was posthumously inducted into the International Photography Hall of Fame and Museum.

 The Big Book

-The Big Book is a conceptual photobook that Smith worked on from the early 1960s, intending to serve as retrospective sum of his work as well as a reflection of his life philosophies.
-Considered "unviable and non-commercial" at the time, due to having 380 pages and 450 images, it was unpublished in his lifetime but was finally published in a facsimile reproduction in 2013 by the University of Texas Press.
+The Big Book (The Walk to Paradise Garden) is a conceptual photobook that Smith worked on from 1959 until his death, intending to serve as retrospective sum of his work as well as a reflection of his life philosophies.
+Considered "unviable and non-commercial" at the time, due to having 380 pages and 450 images in two volumes, it was unpublished in his lifetime but was finally published in a facsimile reproduction in 2013 by the University of Texas Press with an added third volume of essays and texts.
 The work includes two of Smith's original volumes which present his imagery not according to story, as they would have been published at the time of their creation, but rather according to Smith's own creative process.
 The University of Texas publication comes with a third book included in the slip-case, offering contemporary essays and notes.